Quercus Modules and Pages

 2. Add Module item: Click the Add Item (+) button.

-3. Add new item: From the Add drop-down menu and select one of the following item types:
+3. Add an item: From the Add drop-down menu and select one of the following item types:

 • Assignment